LinkMingzhe/GroupProject-LLMao/README.md

 This the open source code from group LLMao.

-The project title: Mining Instruction Patterns that Trigger Unsafe Behavior in Autonomous Web Agents
+The project title: Mining Instruction Patterns that Trigger Unsafe Behavior in Autonomous Web Agents.

 ## Quantitative Results